alexander-tritt-monash/spinsim/docs/source/about.motivation.rst

 Time interval level parallelisation with Cuda .............................................

 :mod:`spinsim` uses :mod:`numba.cuda` to split up work on an individual simulation over many GPU cores.
 This is one of the features that greatly increases speed over AtomicPy.
 See :ref:`architecture` for full details.
+This is a different approach to Auer et al\ :cite:`auer_magnus_2018`, who use parallelisation of linear algebra operations to optimise the simulation of much larger dimensional quantum systems systems. :mod:`spinsim` focuses on the optimisation of small, spin half and spin one systems.

 Magnus based commutator free integrator .......................................